 A character in M. John Harrison's Viriconium stories can only remember the last two centuries of his life, although evidence suggests he is far, far older.
 He lives in a vast underground complex full of machines he doesn't remember building — or what they do — and entire wings he forgot existed.

-In the book Flowers for Algernon, the title-giving mouse and protagonist Charlie Gordon both are given extreme intelligence from an operation.
+In the book Flowers for Algernon, the titular mouse and the intellectually disabled protagonist Charlie Gordon both are given extreme intelligence from an operation.
 However, as time goes on both Algernon and Charlie Gordon start to degrade in intelligence before finally dying, with any way to stop this from occurring lost when Charlie started losing his intelligence.

 In Lois McMaster Bujold's Vorkosigan Saga, Barrayaran Imperial spymaster Simon Illyan was one of a host of low-ranking officers who'd had an eidetic memory chip implanted by order of the previous Emperor.
 Illyan was the only one not to suffer schizophrenia or worse as a result of the chip, largely by maintaining as small and pointless a personal life or personal opinions as possible.
 In the novel Memory, however, the chip malfunctions and makes Illyan a massive security risk as he begins spouting countless secrets whenever he's not sedated, and it is slowly killing him.
 After the chip is removed, his memory is now much worse than a normal person's due to having leaned on the chip's capabilities for so long.